Clementine (spacecraft)

-Results

-Observation of the asteroid was not made due to a malfunction in the spacecraft.

-The lunar observations included imaging at various wavelengths in the visible as well as in ultraviolet and infrared, laser ranging altimetry, gravimetry, and charged particle measurements.
-These observations were for the purposes of obtaining multi-spectral imaging of the entire lunar surface, assessing the surface mineralogy of the Moon, obtaining altimetry from 60N to 60S latitude, and obtaining gravity data for the near side.
+Its lunar observations included imaging at various wavelengths in the visible as well as in ultraviolet and infrared, laser ranging altimetry, gravimetry, and charged particle measurements.
+These observations were for the purposes of obtaining multi-spectral imaging of the entire lunar surface, assessing the surface mineralogy of the Moon, obtaining altimetry from 60°N to 60°S latitude, and obtaining gravity data for the near side.
 There were also plans to image and determine the size, shape, rotational characteristics, surface properties, and cratering statistics of Geographos.

-Instruments

-Clementine carried seven distinct experiments on board: a UV/Visible Camera, a Near Infrared Camera, a Long Wavelength Infrared Camera, a High Resolution Camera, two Star Tracker Cameras, a Laser Altimeter, and a Charged Particle Telescope.
-The S-band transponder was used for communications, tracking, and the gravimetry experiment.
-The project was named Clementine after the song "Oh My Darling, Clementine" as the spacecraft would be "lost and gone forever" following its mission.
+However, observation of the asteroid was not made due to a malfunction in the spacecraft.

 Spacecraft design

 The spacecraft was an octagonal prism 1.88 m high and 1.14 m across with two solar panels protruding on opposite sides parallel to the axis of the prism.
 A 42 in high-gain fixed dish antenna was at one end of the prism, and the 489 N thruster at the other end.
 The sensor openings were all located together on one of the eight panels, 90 degrees from the solar panels, and protected by a single sensor cover.

-The spacecraft propulsion system consisted of a monopropellant hydrazine system for attitude control and a bipropellant nitrogen tetroxide and monomethyl hydrazine system for the maneuvers in space.
+The spacecraft propulsion system consisted of a monopropellant hydrazine system for attitude control and a bipropellant nitrogen tetroxide and mono-methyl hydrazine system for the maneuvers in space.
 The bipropellant system had a total Delta-v capability of about 1,900 m/s with about 550 m/s required for lunar insertion and 540 m/s for lunar departure.

 Attitude control was achieved with 12 small attitude control jets, two star trackers, and two inertial measurement units.
 The spacecraft was three-axis stabilized in lunar orbit via reaction wheels with a precision of 0.05 deg in control and 0.03 deg in knowledge.
 Power was provided by gimbaled, single axis, GaAs/Ge solar panels which charged a 15 A·h, 47 W·h/kg Nihau (Ni-H) common pressure vessel battery.

-Spacecraft data processing was performed using a MIL-STD-1750A computer (1.7 MIPS) for savemode, attitude control, and housekeeping operations, a RISC 32-bit processor (18 MIPS) for image processing and autonomous operations, and an image compression system provided by the French Space Agency CNES.
+Spacecraft data processing was performed using a MIL-STD-1750A computer (1.7 MIPS) for safe mode, attitude control, and housekeeping operations, a RISC 32-bit processor (18 MIPS) for image processing and autonomous operations, and an image compression system provided by the French Space Agency CNES.
 A data handling unit sequenced the cameras, operated the image compression system, and directed the data flow.
 Data was stored in a 2 Gbit dynamic solid state data recorder.